vwheatle/OperatingSystems-Assignment2/README.md

 uhhhhhhhhhhhhhhhhhhhhhhhhhh

+So there's a matrix of processes and their resource usage.
+Processes have a current acquired resources and a wanted resources.
+You have to see if there's enough for at least 1 process to terminate satisfied, and if none are satisfied after one sweep through the rows, then this is not satisfiable and therefore unsafe.

 ## Your last project was in C!
 Why are you using C++ now?

 C is good for interfacing with the Operating System.
 C++ is good for.. writing actual programs (okay, if I had my say then I'd be using Rust, but that's out of the question) and I need it for stuff like vectors and other good STL things.
 If I was still using C in this project, I'd have to malloc and free stuff, and I don't wanna bother with that.